FreeSlave/halflife-featureful/documentation/content/docs/entity-guide/entities/monster_robogrunt.md

 Robogrunts act mostly the same way as human grunts, but they don't bleed and have 80% resistance to every types of damage besides explosion, shock, frost, acid and energy beam.

-After death robogrunts play spark effects and explode after 2 seconds.
+When die robogrunts play spark effects and explode after 2 seconds.

 ### Skill variables